Investing in shares.

 Where to get help?

-For more on investing in shares, visit the Westpac Share Trading page, or BT’s Insights page.
+For more on investing in shares, visit the Westpac Share Trading page.

 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness for the information to your own circumstances and, if necessary, seek appropriate professional advice. © Westpac Banking Corporation ABN 33 007 457 141 AFSL and Australian credit licence 233714.